Salads during Pregnancy – Which are Safe?

 1. Meat and Seafood Salads

-No, we don’t mean that you can add raw fish, raw eggs, smoked fish, cold cut meats, and seafood high in mercury in your salads.
+No, we DO NOT mean that you can add raw fish, raw eggs, smoked fish, cold-cut meats, and seafood high in mercury to your salads.
 Anything raw, and anything from the sea which is high in mercury, is unsafe to consume during your pregnancy.
-When making a meat salad, make sure that meat is cooked to perfection.
+When making a meat salad, make sure that the meat is cooked to perfection.
 You can include cooked turkey, cooked chicken, or salmon in salads to meet your daily dose of protein in pregnancy.
 You can also go for light canned tuna chunks, as these are low in mercury.
 However, take a dietitian’s opinion before including this in your diet.

 2. Garden Salads